psteitz/invitation/README.md

 ## Pace
 Adult swim math is not a race.
 In fact, slower is generally better.
-In a lot of ways, being able to move fast with new concepts requires that you slow way down to make sure that you understand the concepts.
+Being able to move fast with new concepts requires that you slow way down to make sure that you understand the concepts.

 ## Goals